dewi-alliance/hotspot-manufacturers/template.md

 ## Hardware Information (required)
 * The approved security element is an ECC608.
 If you would like to use an alternative security element your HIP19 will require additional review, please email Dewi (christina@dewi.org).
 * Which security implementation (ECC608, TPM, TrustZone, other) are you using?
-* Which LoRa chipset are you planning to use in your gateway? (i.e. Either SX1302 or SX1303, only list one) We recommend you don't use the SX1301 in new designs.
+* Which LoRa chipset are you planning to use in your gateway? (i.e. SX1302, SX1303, etc, only list one) We recommend you don't use the SX1301 in new designs.
 * What is the CPU?
 * Other Hardware Specifications: